ideas42ventures/ideas42ventures.com/src/handbook/product.md

 1. Iterate on static designs based on feedback
 1. Get more feedback on static designs as needed
 1. Refine and organize static designs and prototypes
-1. Further refine designs during implementation
+1. Further iterate and refine designs during implementation (in HTML, CSS, JS, etc) and backfill to Figma as needed
-1. Iterate on static designs as needed based on learnings during implementation

 #### Design feedback

 When **giving design feedback** it's most helpful to focus on specific portions of designs that are working or not working so the designer can take action.
 While every designer appreciates hearing that someone likes their design, that type of feedback isn't actionable so it's not helpful in a design cycle.

+When **getting design feedback** on your designs: ask questions.
+It's up to you as the designer to ask clarifying questions to understand feedback in the fullest way possible.
+All bits of design feedback should elicit follow-up questions.

 #### Design reviews